tajwarfahim/OOD_Detection_Inconsistency/README.md

 conda install pytorch torchvision -c pytorch
 ```

+In case some package is missing when trying to run the experiments, please install them on your own.

 ## Download datasets

 In order to download the standard CIFAR-10, CIFAR-100, SVHN, CelebA and STL-10 datasets that we use in our work, use our "download_datasets.py" script.
 Use the following command in a shell.